BobHerold/RobertHeroldportfolio/README.md

    1. HTML & CSS Timeline code directly from;  Bootstrap 4.1.1 Snippet by Siddharth Panchal;  https://bootsnipp.com/snippets/Q0ppE "Timeline Using CSS"  Timeline Demo #11.
       Used on my Experience page.

+   2. W3schools.com; for code used on e-mail form on Contact page.

 ### Media